 Chrono App

-Due to COVID-19, Montreal Metro began offering the Chrono transit app for an ever safer way of contactless fare payment.
-Like the OPUS card, you use the mobile app by scanning it to the card reader.
+Due to COVID-19, Montreal Metro began offering the Chrono transit app as an ever-safer way of contactless fare payment.
+Like the OPUS card, you scan it to the card reader using the mobile app.
 The turnstile barriers will then open, allowing you to pass through.
 On the other hand, you must use a Wi-Fi network to use this mobile app.
-Moreover, if your smartphone battery is running low, you should have a backup form to pay fare.
+Moreover, if your smartphone battery runs low, you should have a backup form to pay the fare.

 Metro Subway Stations

 If you’ve ridden the Paris Metro, you shouldn’t have much trouble identifying a subway station in Montreal.
-Indeed, the Metropolitan sign entrances are nearly identical from one another.
-In fact, some Montreal stations also have the Parisian-style twin light fixtures at the entrance.
+Indeed, the Metropolitan sign entrances are nearly identical to one another.
+Some Montreal stations also have the Parisian-style twin light fixtures at the entrance.
 Once inside, an escalator can take you down to the subway trains.
 Please note that not all stations have elevators for wheelchair access.

 How To Read The Montreal Metro Subway Map

-If you have never ridden a subway before, understanding the system map can be daunting.
-On the other hand, if you’ve ridden the subway in New York, London or Paris, it might be easy.
-Indeed, if you’re familiar with the Paris Metro, the Montreal Metro map will be far easier.
+Understanding the system map can be daunting if you have never ridden a subway before.
+On the other hand, if you’ve ridden the subway in New York, London, or Paris, it might be easy.
+Indeed, if you’re familiar with the Paris Metro, the Montreal Metro map will be far more accessible.
 Ultimately, the key to getting around the Metro is familiarizing yourself with subway stations and its ending point.
-By knowing the ending point (terminus), you’ll know the direction of your travel.
+By knowing the ending point (terminus), you’ll see the direction of your travel.

 Sample Trip No. 1 (Easy)

 If you arrive at the Central Station, how do you get to your hotel by subway near the Place d’Armes station?
-The closest subway station from Gare Centrale is Bonaventure a few minutes away.
+The closest subway station from Gare Centrale is Bonaventure, a few minutes away.
 Head south for 190 meters (207 yards) on Rue De La Gauchetière to Bonaventure.
-From this station, take the Orange Line in the northerly direction of Montmorency.
+Take the Orange Line from this station in the northerly direction of Montmorency.
 Your station is just two stops from Bonaventure.

 Sample Trip No 2 (Moderately Easy)